 Pursue Potential Job Growth

-According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2016 and 2026 for medical and clinical laboratory technicians is 14%.4 A Medical Lab Technician degree from Rasmussen College can help set you up for success in this growing field.
+According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2020 and 2030 for Clinical Laboratory Technologists and Technicians is 11%.7 A Medical Lab Technician degree from Rasmussen University can help set you up for success in this growing field.

 What Skills Will I Gain?